github/training-kit/git-guides/install-git.md

 Note: [`git-scm`](https://git-scm.com/download/win) is a popular and recommended resource for downloading Git for Windows.
 The advantage of downloading Git from `git-scm` is that your download automatically starts with the latest version of Git included with the recommended command prompt, `Git Bash` .
 The download source is the same [Git for Windows installer](https://gitforwindows.org/) as referenced in the steps above.

-## Install Git on Windows thrpugh Visual Studio Code
+## Install Git on Windows through Visual Studio Code

 GitHub integration is provided through the [GitHub Pull Requests and Issues extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github).
 To get started with the GitHub in VS Code, you'll need to create an account and install the GitHub Pull Requests and Issues extension.